ngiann/FastParzenWindows.jl/README.md

 There are two functions of interest: `fpw` and `cv_fpw`.

 - `fpw` takes two arguments, a N×D data matrix `X` and a scalar `r` which expresses the radius of the hyper-discs in which the data space is partitioned.
 The output is an object of the type `Distributions.MixtureModel`.
-- `cv_fpw` takes two arguments, a N×D data matrix`X` and a range of scalars for the radii of the hyper-discs.
-For each `r` in the range of scalars,
+- `cv_fpw` takes two arguments, a N×D data matrix`X` and a range of candidate radii of the hyper-discs.
+For each candidate `r` in the range, it estimates on a number of folds a fast parzen window density (by calling `fpw`)